 The X-value factor and the solution of the value premium puzzle

 X-value normalizes stock prices by the recursive out-of-sample expectation of each firm's net income, estimated by industry from its financials, while ignoring book equity.
-The resulting X-value factor is unspanned by the five Fama/French factors individually or in different combinations (each factor and the market; all factors together; all except value).
-X-value spans the value and investment premiums with a Sharpe ratio of 0.57 (compared to 0.39 for value).
-This evidence supports the value premium theory in which book equity is exclusively a proxy for expected cash flows - unrelated to risk - and contradicts almost every other theory.
+The resulting X-value factor is unspanned by the five Fama/French factors individually or in different combinations, and spans the value and investment premiums with a Sharpe ratio of 0.57 (compared to 0.39 for value).
+This evidence supports the value premium theory in which book equity is exclusively a proxy for expected cash flows - unrelated to risk - and contradicts theories that supposedly determine the "missing factor" for which book-to-market is a proxy.

 Keywords: Risk premiums, stock returns, Fama and French, cash flow forecasting, out of sample